 This drawing is in model space but we will insert this one in viewports of different scale in the layout.
-Start by selecting Layout 1 from the bottom left tabs, you can also hit the + icon to make new layout tab.
+Start by selecting Layout 1 from the bottom left tabs, you can also hit the + icon to make a new layout tab.

 The layout space will open up with a default viewport and your model space drawing will be automatically added in it.
-Delete the existing viewport and then click on the Page Setup option from Layout tab as shown in the image here.
+Delete the existing viewport and then click on the Page Setup option from the Layout tab as shown in the image here.